Table of Content

 Types of Fermentation

-- Homo fermentation: When only one type of product is formed
+- Homo fermentation: only one type of product formation

-- Hetero fermentation: When more than one products are formed
+- Hetero fermentation: more than one product formed

-Depending upon the end product formed, fermentation can be categorised into various types
+On the basis of the end product formed, fermentation can be categorized as follows:

 1. Lactic Acid Fermentation